 Despite being known to area police departments, the boys were not charged, even with trespassing.
 Each was significantly larger than Madrona, and each had a record.

-A few weeks later, the police were called to subdue the Hispanic boy after he kicked in the windshield of his father’s car.
-He was earlier apprehended with the white boy after stealing alcohol from the Pittsburg grocery store.
+A few weeks later, the police were called to subdue another one of the boys after he kicked in the windshield of his father’s car.
+He was earlier apprehended with one of the other boys after stealing alcohol from the Pittsburg grocery store.

-Months earlier, the black boy was arrested for possession of stolen property.
+Months earlier, another one was arrested for possession of stolen property.